strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 If you want to use private registries, before executing the tests, you have to create a secret and then specify the name of the created secret in the env variable called
 `SYSTEM_TEST_STRIMZI_IMAGE_PULL_SECRET` with the container registry credentials to be able to pull images.
 Note that a secret has to be created in the `default` namespace.

+For tests that use `KafkaConnect` build feature, users can use their own registry to where the result image will be pushed.
+The config is specified by two env variables: `CONNECT_BUILD_REGISTRY` and `CONNECT_BUILD_REGISTRY_SECRET`.
+`CONNECT_BUILD_REGISTRY` has to be in format `<REGISTRY>/<ORGANIZATION>`.
+In case the registry needs authorization, users can specify push-secret by `CONNECT_BUILD_REGISTRY_SECRET`.
+Secret name should reference to k8s secret in `default` namespace.
+In case any of the env vars are not specified, default Minikube or OpenShift registries will be used.

 ##### Cluster Operator Log level